-- Enhance the visibility of the Nelson Rusche College of Business in order to recruit quality students that are interested gaining valuable experience while receiving their education.
+- Enhance the visibility of the Rusche College of Business in order to recruit quality students that are interested in gaining valuable experience while receiving their education.

 - Fund operational expenses, scholarships, and awards through the annual proceeds from the endowment portion of the Mast Student Investment Roundtable Fund.

-- Encourage non-business students to become interested in the financial markets by observing the work of fellow peers.
+- Encourage non-business students to become interested in the financial markets by observing the work of their peers.

 - Establishing relationships with the business community through participation and engagement with the Roundtable.